mithunkumarc/revision/java/static.md

         static methods are inherited
         can static method be final? yes.
 In the child class this cannot be hidden. static methods can be private.
+        static methods can be overloaded
+        static methods are inherited
+        static methods cannot be overriden but hidden. (code semantic same as overriding though)

 #### static blocks